webdriverio/i18n/README.md

 As noted in [`constants.ts`](/src/constants.ts), we currently translate into the following languages:

+- 🇸🇦 Arabic
+- 🇩🇪 German
+- 🇪🇸 Spanish
- - de
+- 🇮🇷 Persian
- - es
+- 🇫🇷 French
- - fr
+- 🇮🇳 Hindi
- - it
+- 🇮🇹 Italian
- - ja
+- 🇯🇵 Japanese
- - ko
+- 🇵🇱 Polish
- - nl
+- 🇵🇹 Portuguese
- - pl
+- 🇷🇺 Russian
- - pt
+- 🇸🇪 Swedish
- - ru
+- 🇮🇳 Tamil
- - tr
+- 🇺🇦 Ukrainian
- - zh
+- 🇨🇳 Chinese!

-If you like your language supported as well, please raise a PR.
+If you like your language supported as well, please raise a PR and add it to [`constants.ts`](/src/constants.ts#L35-L51).